 According to Merriam-Webster dictionary, the definition of "autoclave" is: an apparatus (as for sterilizing) using steam under high pressure.
-The autoclave was invented by French microbiologist, Charles Chamberland, in 1879.
+The autoclave was invented by French microbiologist, Charles Chamberland, in

+1879.
 Autoclaves are used in industries where sterilization is a necessity.
 They sterilize equipment and supplies by subjecting the equipment to high-pressure saturated steam at 270 degrees Fahrenheit for 15-20 minutes, depending on the size of the load and the contents.

-The autoclave, which uses steam under pressure, is one of the most dependable methods available for the inactivation of all forms of microbial life.
 While autoclaves are not required in Florida, many salons are purchasing them anyway.
 They provide salons with an increased layer of safety; and stressing use of an autoclave is a good way to market your salon to clients.
 This section will give you the basics of autoclave procedures.